 The Map of the Whole Process

-Before we get hands-on, I want you to have a bird's-eye view of the whole process.
+Before we start, here is a bird's-eye view of the whole process.
 We'll break "build your first app" into five steps:

 Tell the AI what content you want.
 It'll write a complete web page file for you.